garden-io/garden/docs/reference/config-files-reference.md

       # Required.
       name:

-      # A remote respository URL.
+      # A remote repository URL.
 Currently only supports git servers.
-Must contain a hash part
+Must contain a hash suffix
       # pointing to a specific branch or tag, with the format: <git remote url>#<branch|tag>
       #
       # Example: "git+https://github.com/org/repo.git#v2.0"